protonesso/kot-pkg/README.md

 ## Making packages

 Making packages is simple.
-The installation (and probably other proccesses) is just running a script.
-You also need to add a line to pkglist with the package's name.
+The installation (and probably other proccesses) is just running a script. \n You also need to add a line to pkglist with the package's name.